tomojpin1234/machine-learning-zoomcamp-2024-capstone-1/README.md

 ### Machine Learning Approach
 - Data Processing: The data is preprocessed to handle outliers, and standardize or encode features as needed.
-- Feature Engineering: Features like "price per square meter" and categorical encodings for location may be added to enhance the model's predictive power.
+- Feature Engineering: Features and categorical encodings for tags may be added to enhance the model's predictive power.
 - Model Training and Evaluation
-- Model Deployment: The trained model can be served through an API (e.g., using Flask) that takes in new property details and returns a predicted price, allowing for integration with applications or websites.
+- Model Deployment: The trained model can be served through an API (e.g., using Flask) that takes in new property details and returns a predicted upvote, allowing for integration with applications or websites.

 ### Expected Outcomes
 The project delivers: